FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Telefonaktiebolaget LM Ericsson - ERIC

-CEDARHURST, N.Y., March 24, 2022 /PRNewswire/ -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Telefonaktiebolaget LM Ericsson ("Ericsson" or the "Company") (NasdaqGS: ERIC), if they purchased the Company's securities between April 27, 2017 and February 25, 2022, inclusive (the "Class Period").
-Shareholders have until May 2, 2022to file lead plaintiff applications in the securities class action lawsuit.
+CEDARHURST, N.Y., March 30, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Telefonaktiebolaget LM Ericsson (“Ericsson” or the “Company”) (NasdaqGS: ERIC), if they purchased the Company’s securities between April 27, 2017 and February 25, 2022, inclusive (the “Class Period”).
+Shareholders have until May 2, 2022 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nasdaqgs-eric/, by calling toll-free at 1-833-835-1495 or by email ([email protected]).